 Best Bundle Class With Exam Prep : OnCourse Learning

 We chose OnCourse Learning as the best bundle class with exam prep because you can combine test preparation classes with pre-license classes in a way that’s more customizable than other programs out there.
 You can conveniently pick the classes and schedule that works best for you, depending on your learning style.

 OnCourse Learning has a strong Master Exam Prep Package that tracks questions you’re struggling with in practice exams so you can target weak skills.
 They offer eight full-length practice exams and 1,600 practice questions, giving you a comprehensive head start going into the exam.
 They also offer continuing education classes so that agents and brokers can meet the annual requirements to maintain licensing.
 The price varies based on your package and state but ranges between $59 to $344.

-The company has been in business for over 40 years and have classes accredited in all 50 states, plus the District of Columbia.
+The company has been in business for over 40 years and has classes accredited in all 50 states, plus the District of Columbia.

 The “CE” in CE Shop stands for “continuing education,” so it’s no surprise that their continuing education is a standout in their list of programs that helps agents and brokers fulfill the mandatory requirements to maintain a license.
 They also have additional certifications you can use to get accredited designations.